titonbarua/micropython-ms5837-depth-sensor/README.md

 ```

 The above example is silly as only a single async task is running.
 Ideally, you
-should be having other async co-routines to utilize the time idly spend waiting
+should be having other async co-routines to utilize the time idly spent waiting
 for the ADC conversion.